ipdk-io/networking-recipe/docs/apps/lnw/es2k/es2k-linux-networking-lag.md

 - For VxLAN tunneled packets only IPv4-in-IPv4 is supported.
 - LAG and ECMP are mutually exclusive.
 Both can't co-exist in the system configuration at the same time.
 - LAG configuration done via bonding driver is supported.
-- The supported modes are active-backup and 802.3ad (LACP).
+- The supported modes are active-backup and active-active with 802.3ad (LACP).
 - Number of nexthop table entries cannot go beyond 8K, because nexthop table is now part of WCM block.